syncfusion-content/xamarin-docs/Xamarin/Carousel-View/how-to.md

 ---
 layout : post
-title : Interaction in Syncfusion Carousel Control in Xamarin. description : Learn how to perform an operation while changing the carouselItem or Collection in Carousel for Xamarin. platform : Xamarin control : Carousel documentation : ug
+title : Interaction in Syncfusion Carousel Control (SfCarousel) in Xamarin. description : Learn how to perform an operation while changing the carouselItem or Collection in Carousel in Syncfusion Carousel Control for Xamarin. platform : Xamarin control : Carousel documentation : ug